What's on in the Lords 24-28 March

 Orders and regulations

-The Lords considers Lord Junt of King Heath's 'motion to approve' the Ecodesign for Energy-Related Products and Energy Information (Amendment) (Northern Ireland) Regulations 2025 and a motion to regret the regulations put forward by Baroness Hoey.
+The Lords considered Lord Junt of King Heath's 'motion to approve' the Ecodesign for Energy-Related Products and Energy Information (Amendment) (Northern Ireland) Regulations 2025 and a motion to regret the regulations put forward by Baroness Hoey.

 Thursday